Exclusive with Former Steelers Safety Erik Totten, 2002

 Did anyone take you under their wing at all when you got there?
 How so?

-I have find memories of that.
+I have found memories of that.
 Willy was really helpful – Tim Lewis too.
 Brent Alexander was incredible – he helped me with anything I needed.
-He’;d work with me on the defensive schemes and what offenses were trying to do.
+He’d work with me on the defensive schemes and what offenses were trying to do.
 Mike Logan was incredible too – Lee Flowers and Deshea Townsend as well.
 All were just fantastic.

 One thing I remember most that I am so thankful for now as I reflect back on it is how professional guys like Deshea and Brent were.
 They were such pros, the way they prepared – their attention to detail.
 All that effort that went into the way they prepared and competed – that inspired me well beyond my playing career.